g4ixt/QtTinySA/README.md

 This repository is a **fork of the original QtTinySA project**, enhanced with the crucial capability to **demodulate and play audio** from signals displayed on the QtTinySA spectrum analyzer.

-By combining the wide-ranging analysis of the QtTinySA with the real-time audio capability of an RTL-SDR dongle, this project transforms the spectrum analyzer into a dynamic receiver.
+By combining the wide-ranging analysis of the QtTinySA/TinySA with the real-time audio capability of an RTL-SDR dongle, this project transforms the spectrum analyzer into a dynamic receiver.

 ### 🌟 Key Features